tlebryk/un-bench-eda/README.md

     --countries               # summarize actions per country
 ```

-`visualize_trajectory.py` only reads the saved JSON, so you can share trajectories with teammates and inspect them without needing the full scrape.
+`--comparison` reproduces committee vs plenary deltas, while `--countries` aggregates everything a country did (sponsorship + votes) into a mini action log.
+The visualizer only reads the saved JSON, so you can share trajectories with teammates and inspect them without needing the full scrape.

+🗂️  `viz/` contains finished outputs for the Iran case study (`A/RES/78/220`):
+- `viz/analyze_iran_genealogy.py` → `viz/analysis_iran_genealogy.json` + `viz/analysis_iran_genealogy_report.md` (timeline, vote comparison, data availability table)
+- `viz/iran_graph.html`, `viz/ukr_graph.html`, etc. → static previews emitted by `trace_genealogy.py --graph-html`

+Use these artifacts as reference when evaluating whether a new session has enough coverage to build trajectories.

 ### Fetch specific document types